Overcoming Adversity: A Life Plan

 That First Step: Creating the Life Plan

 She met with Judy Nelson, parish outreach coordinator Catholic Charities’ district office in Salem.
-Judy was able to assist with rent, but over time, Stephanie’s financial struggles deepened and debt continued to build up.
+Judy began to help her find ways to set aside money to pay rent and electricity, but over time, Stephanie’s financial struggles deepened and debt continued to build up.
 Now the electric company was threatening to shut off the electricity.
 Jayden’s medication required refrigeration, though.
 She asked around for help, again, leading her back to Judy and Catholic Charities.

 Stephanie worked with Judy on creating a customized Life Plan, together setting a series of goals aimed at addressing current obstacles and acquiring the skills to get her back on track.
-She worked with Judy on financial fitness training and budgeting principles, learning how to best set aside money each month for both electricity and rent.
+She worked with Judy on financial fitness training and budgeting principles.
 Stephanie was soon able to pay her electric bill and keep the refrigerator – and her son’s critical medication – running.

 “Without having the ability to pay my electric bill, my son would have ended up in the hospital,” Stephanie reflected.
 “I have no doubt about that.”